 Supervision and childcare for younger children is regularly provided during the 10:30 Meeting for Worship time.
 First Day School classes (ages 5-12) are held on the 1st and 2nd and 3rd First Days ( Sunday) of the month.
 Our FDS is small but active and we welcome new families at any time.
 The older children often join the later (10:30) Meeting for Worship during the last 15 minutes, on every First Day.
 This gives them a chance to experience silent worship, practice centering themselves and to hear or voice vocal ministry.
 Our mission: To create a loving community of adults and children in First Day School where we can experience, understand and practice Quaker Faith.

-First Sunday of every Month at the rise of second meeting (a little after 11:30 am).
+Third Sunday of every Month (except for Holidays, July and August) at the rise of second meeting (a little after 11:30 am).
 All are welcome to join Friends for potluck lunch, whether you have time to bring a dish to pass or not.

 Adult Religious Education Discussions: